cledantec/Cycle-Atlanta-SLaB/TheWoodruffGroup(Spring2020)/Android App/README.md

 passive providers.
 This includes using satellites, cell towers, and locations determined by other applications.
 FLC is built on top of ALM.
 FLC automatically chooses the best provider for the device’s location and is in turn much quicker to update and log a device’s location.
 Comparing the two, FLC provided more accurate data with less lag.
 The current app utilizes FLC to report the phone's location and speed.
-The app has been tested on a Samsung Galaxy S10.
+The app has been tested on a Samsung Galaxy S10 and is currently named "SLaB".

 The app features two modes which both record data.
 The main screen is meant to be utilized during experiments and test rides.
 This screen displays the essentials for the app: